markcastle/signalsharp/TASK.md

 ### Security
 - Known high severity vulnerabilities in System.Text.Json package:
-  - GHSA-8g4q-xg66-9fp4
+  - GHSA-8g4q-xg66-9fp4 (High severity)
-  - GHSA-hh2w-p6rv-4g7w
+  - GHSA-hh2w-p6rv-4g7w (High severity)
   - Currently used only in test environment, but should be monitored for updates
-- Monitor and address high severity vulnerability in System.Text.Json package (GHSA-8g4q-xg66-9fp4)
-  - Current version: 6.0.8
+  - Status: Active monitoring for official fix
   - Impact: Potential denial of service vulnerability
   - Options:
     1. Wait for official fix